Skip to content

 # Lifecycle

-# Send data
+# Send data manually

-await handler.send_event(security_event)
+await agent.send_event(security_event)

-await handler.send_metric(performance_metric)
+await agent.send_metric(performance_metric)

 2. Event Buffer (EventBuffer)